 - According to Reuters, Japan probably reported its biggest trade deficit in over nine years in August, prompted by the rapid decline in the yen to its 24-year low.
 The August trade balance likely resulted in a deficit of 2.398 trillion yen (\$16.80 billion) as a 46.7% increase in imports exceeded a 23.6% increase in exports.
 The anticipated deficit will set a new monthly record for size since the deficit of 2.790 trillion yen in January 2014.
 The devaluation of the yen might cause Japan's core inflation to reach 3% by year's end, reducing the purchasing power of families. - The Consumer Price Index in the US rose by 0.1% in August from 8.5% in July and was 8.3% higher than a year earlier.
-This is expected to add pressure on the US Federal Reserve to increase interest rates more aggressively. - According to the latest reports, China has ended Covid-19 restrictions in Chengdu, a city of 21 million people.
-The citizens are now allowed to leave their houses and resume the majority of their daily lives for the first time since September 1-but only if they undergo routine Covid-19 testing.
+This is expected to add pressure on the US Federal Reserve to increase interest rates more aggressively, with the next increase likely to be 0.75%. - According to the latest reports, China has ended Covid-19 restrictions in Chengdu, a city of 21 million people.
+The citizens are now allowed to leave their houses and resume the majority of their daily lives for the first time since September 1 - but only if they undergo routine Covid-19 testing.
+Many other cities remain in lockdown.